DEI SMTD Student Ambassadors

 Diversity and Inclusion Grants (DIGS)

-SMTD grant funding for current SMTD students for student organization, professional development, conference attendance, or emergency support.
+SMTD grant funding is for current SMTD students, faculty, and staff to use in support of student organizations, professional development, conference attendance, DEI-related projects or emergency support.
 Please contact the Diversity and Inclusion Office for more information.
-Application

 Performance Engagement Educational Residences (PEERS)

-Performance Engagement Educational Residencies (PEERs) provides mentorship and mini grants of up to $2,000 to music, theatre and dance students to help create educational performance residencies in underserved communities around Southeast Michigan – Application
+Performance Engagement Educational Residencies (PEERs) provides mentorship and mini grants of up to $2,000 to music, theatre and dance students to help create educational performance residencies in underserved communities around Southeast Michigan (paused in Fall 2020)

 Intergroup Relations – IGR blends theory and experiential learning to facilitate students’ learning about social group identity, social inequality, and intergroup relations.
 The program prepares students to live and work in a diverse world and educates them in making choices that advance equity, justice, and peace.